Lenox1999/newsapp/ReadMe.md

 # TODO

-### Left for minimum viable product
+- [x] mvp reached, can now show latest headlines, main latest news feed works with rss, can search using newsapi and currents api

+### Next steps
-- implement interactive search functionality
+- [ ] implement sort and search function for rss feeds
+- [ ] implement caching for articles
+- [ ] make more api options available through frontend (country, language, sortby, searchIn, etc.)

 ### eventual future features:
-- caching: save data directly on the backend and then lazily hit third party api and update frontend for any differences. for rss feed parsing, this could be done on a hourly or bi-hourly basis where it's pulled into local storage
+- [ ] caching: save data directly on the backend and then lazily hit third party api and update frontend for any differences. for rss feed parsing, this could be done on a hourly or bi-hourly basis where it's pulled into local storage
-- language should be set through ui later on and handled flexibly on backend
+- [ ] language should be set through ui later on and handled flexibly on backend
-- features like setting setting date, time, sortby etc dynamically set through api
+- [ ]features like setting setting date, time, sortby etc dynamically set through api
-- implement rss feeds on backend
+- [ ] implement rss feeds on backend
-- **RSS feed implementation:** have a list of biggest news stations for most important countries: germany, us, france, spain etc. (mainly focusing on germany)
+- [x] **RSS feed implementation:** have a list of biggest news stations for most important countries: germany, us, france, spain etc. (mainly focusing on germany)
-- could have settings page in frontend to add rss feeds/apis
+- [ ] could have settings page in frontend to add rss feeds/apis
-- refactor `server.py` to let the requests library handle URL building instead of doing it by hand
+- [ ] refactor `server.py` to let the requests library handle URL building instead of doing it by hand (only necessary for api )
--
+- [ ] possibility to provide newsapi api key through frontend, stored locally (maybe in cookie)

 ---
 # Run